1365 Director, Facilities Management

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Associate Vice President for Administrative Services
+IMMEDIATE SUPERVISOR Vice President for Administration and Finance

 GENERAL FUNCTION

-The Director of Facilities Management is the chief administrator of the Department of Facilities Management, which includes Facilities Maintenance, Business Services, Grounds Services, and Custodial Services and is responsible for management of the University's buildings, facilities, and grounds.
+The Director of Facilities Management is the chief administrator of the Department of Facilities Management, which includes Facilities Maintenance, Business Services, Grounds Services, Custodial Services, and Property Control, and is responsible for the management of the University's buildings, facilities, and grounds.
 The Director coordinates the delivery of essential facility maintenance and custodial services, ensuring compliance with health, life safety, and building codes, recommending priorities for needed repairs and renovations, and directs the development of contingency plans for extraordinary grounds and maintenance efforts under emergency conditions.
 The Director assists in the preparation of the annual state appropriations request for maintenance and repair of existing University buildings and facilities.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education/Experience: A Bachelor’s degree in Management, Business Administration, Technology and Construction Management, or a related field (Master’s degree preferred) and five years of experience in the management of a physical plant or as a facilities manager is required or a Bachelor’s degree in Architecture or Engineering (registration as an Architect or Professional Engineer preferred) and five years of experience in management is required.
+Education/Experience: A bachelor’s degree in Management, Business Administration, Public Administration, Technology and Construction Management, Engineering, or a related field is required.
+A master’s degree is preferred.
+Five years of experience in the planning, organizing, leading, and responsibility for the maintenance of facilities and equipment is required.
+Management of a physical plant or as a facilities manager is preferred.
 Experience at an educational institution is preferred.

-Skills: Management skills, particularly problem-solving and decision-making as well as organizational and supervisory skills, are required.
+Skills: Leadership and supervisory skills are required.
+Analytical skills, particularly problem-solving and decision-making, are required.
+The ability to manage a budget is required.
 Strong verbal and written communication skills are required.
+Excellent interpersonal skills are required.
 Computer literacy, particularly in the use of automated work order systems, is required.
+The ability to clearly communicate ideas, facts, and concepts to all constituencies of the University is required.
+The ability to develop and implement procedures and performance standards is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The scope of the job frequently requires working in the evenings and on weekends.